CCOI Q1 2026 Earnings Call Summary | Stock Taper

 3. Forward Guidance and Outlook

-• Revenue Growth: Anticipated long-term average revenue growth rate of 6% to 8%, with EBITDA margin expansion of approximately 200 basis points per year.
+• Long-term Revenue Growth: Anticipated average revenue growth rate of 6% to 8% and EBITDA margin expansion of approximately 200 basis points per year.

 4. Bad News, Challenges, or Points of Concern

-• Seasonal Cost Increases: SG&A expenses increased by $7.1 million (11%) due to seasonal factors, impacting EBITDA margins.
+• Seasonal Cost Increases: SG&A expenses rose due to seasonal factors, impacting EBITDA margins.

-• Supply Chain Constraints: Equipment price increases and delays in supply chains have affected CapEx and wavelength service installations, with some customers delaying acceptance of services.
+• Supply Chain Constraints: Equipment price increases and delays affecting capital expenditures and wavelength service installations.

-• Churn Rates: While on-net churn remained stable at 1.2%, off-net churn improved slightly but is primarily driven by the reduction in the acquired Sprint customer base.
+• Churn Rates: The off-net churn rate remains a concern, primarily driven by the reduction in Sprint's customer base.

 5. Notable Q&A Insights